Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 it should be this: *Use a database!*

-As we explain in this chapter, DBMSs provide an environment that greatly simplifies data management and manipulation.
+As we explain in this chapter, DBMSs provide an environment that greatly simplifies data management.
 They require a little bit of effort to set up, but are worth it.
 They permit large amounts of data to be organized in multiple ways that allow for efficient and rapid exploration via query languages; durable and